illinoisdpi/fe_take_home_assignment_1/README.md

    - Push the commit(s) to a new repository on GitHub.

 3. **Share the Repository Link:**
    - Once your code is pushed, please share the link to the repository with me.
-You can send the link via email to stokkar@uillinois.edu.
+You can send the link via email to me.

 4. **Include a README File:**
    - In the repository, include a README file that explains: